solids4foam/solids4foam/README.md

 details of which can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation

-Once foam-extend-4.0 or foam-extend-4.0 has been installed, download solids4foam
+Once foam-extend-4.0 or foam-extend-4.1 has been installed, download solids4foam
 and then run the enclosed `Allwmake` script to compile solids4foam.

+solids4foam also compiles with OpenFOAM-7 and OpenFOAM-v1812 but some features are yet to be ported (porting of all major features is actively underway, Feb-20) Note that all tutorials have not yet been configured for OpenFOAM-7 and OpenFOAM-v1812.

 Notes:

   1. the `master` branch compiles with foam-extend-4.0 and foam-extend-4.1.
-  2. the `foam-extend-3.2` branch compiles with foam-extend-3.2 but is not up-to-date.
+  2. the `master` branch also compiles with OpenFOAM-7 and OpenFOAM-v1812.
-  4. the `of30parFSIwip` branch compiles with OpenFOAM-3.0.1 but is not up-to-date.
+  3. the `foam-extend-3.2` branch compiles with foam-extend-3.2 but is not up-to-date.